1337Xcode/echo-echo/README.md

 - **Mobile Support:** Limited functionality on iOS devices
 - **Relay Dependency:** Peer discovery relies on public Gun.js relays
 - **Closed Source:** Codebase is not reviewable at this time
-- **Scale Limitations:** Not designed or tested for large-scale or production use
+- **Scale Limitations:** Not designed or tested for large-scale use

 ---